-- A. The Office of Code Enforcement Officer is hereby created.
+- (a) The Office of Code Enforcement Officer is hereby created.
 The Code Enforcement Officer shall administer and enforce all the provisions of the Uniform Code, the Energy Code, and this local law.
-A Codes Enforcement Officer shall be head of the Code Enforcement Office unless determined otherwise by the Town Board by Resolution.
 The Code Enforcement Officer shall have the following powers and duties: - (1) to receive, review, and approve or disapprove applications for Building Permits, Certificates of Occupancy, Certificates of Compliance, Temporary Certificates of Occupancy, and Operating Permits, and the plans, specifications, and construction documents submitted with such applications; - (2) upon approval of such applications, to issue Building Permits, Certificates of Occupancy, Certificates of Compliance, Temporary Certificates of Occupancy, and Operating Permits, and to include in terms and conditions as the Code Enforcement Officer may determine to be appropriate Building Permits, Certificates of Occupancy, Certificates of Compliance, Temporary Certificates of Occupancy, and Operating Permits; - (3) to conduct construction inspections; inspections to be made prior to the issuance of Certificates of Occupancy, Certificates of Compliance, Temporary Certificates of Occupancy, and Operating Permits; fire safety and property maintenance inspections; inspections incidental to the investigation of complaints; and all other inspections required or permitted under any provision of this local law; - (4) to issue Stop Work Orders;